ThinkUpLLC/ThinkUp/docs/source/userguide/settings/application.rst

 Enable reCAPTCHA
 ----------------

 Configure `reCAPTCHA <http://www.google.com/recaptcha>`_ in the ThinkUp user registration form.

 By default, ThinkUp generates a CAPTCHA image using the `GD <http://php.net/manual/en/book.image.php>`_ library.
 However, reCAPTCHA helps digitize books, and works without GD.
 To enable reCAPTCHA, get reCAPTCHA API keys, then check the Enable ReCAPTCHA box and enter the keys.

 If you do not have the `GD <http://php.net/manual/en/book.image.php>`_ library installed on your server, reCAPTCHA is a good alternative CAPTCHA solution.

 Enable beta upgrades
 --------------------

 Get notified when there is a new ThinkUp beta version available, and have the option to upgrade to it using the web-based upgrader. **Proceed at your own risk!** ThinkUp betas are unstable versions for testers only.
 Some may include database migrations that you must run manually (using ``$ cd install/cli/; php upgrade.php --with-new-sql``).

 Disable the JSON API
 --------------------

 Check this box if you don't want to allow users or third-party applications access to public data via the :doc:`ThinkUp API </userguide/api/index>`.
 When this box is checked, every API request will get an :doc:`APIDisabledException </userguide/api/errors/apidisabled>`.

 Disable thread embeds
 ---------------------

-Check this box if you don't want to allow users to :doc:`embed ThinkUp threads on third-party web sites </userguide/listings/all/post_listings>` using a JavaScript embed code.
+Check this box if you don't want to allow users to embed ThinkUp threads on third-party web sites using a JavaScript embed code.
 When this box is checked, the code will not be available for use.

 Disable usage reporting